OpenEvalProject/evals/manuscripts/elife-71846/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/05wg1m734 Donders Institute for Brain, Cognition and Behaviour, Radboud University Medical Centre Nijmegen Netherlands
+1. Donders Institute for Brain, Cognition and Behaviour, Radboud University Medical Centre Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))
-2. https://ror.org/05wg1m734 Department of Cognitive Neuroscience, Radboud University Medical Centre Nijmegen Netherlands
+2. Department of Cognitive Neuroscience, Radboud University Medical Centre Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))
-3. https://ror.org/02bfwt286 Turner Institute for Brain and Mental Health, School of Psychological Sciences, and Monash Biomedical Imaging, Monash University Clayton Australia
+3. Turner Institute for Brain and Mental Health, School of Psychological Sciences, and Monash Biomedical Imaging, Monash University Clayton Australia ([ROR:02bfwt286](https://ror.org/02bfwt286))
-4. https://ror.org/04b8v1s79 Department of Communication and Cognition, Tilburg Centre for Cognition and Communication, Tilburg University Tilburg Netherlands
+4. Department of Communication and Cognition, Tilburg Centre for Cognition and Communication, Tilburg University Tilburg Netherlands ([ROR:04b8v1s79](https://ror.org/04b8v1s79))
-5. https://ror.org/031zwx660 Institute of Biomedicine of Seville (IBiS) Seville Spain
+5. Institute of Biomedicine of Seville (IBiS) Seville Spain ([ROR:031zwx660](https://ror.org/031zwx660))
-6. https://ror.org/05wg1m734 Department of Neurology, and Centre of Expertise for Parkinson & Movement Disorders, Radboud University Medical Centre Nijmegen Netherlands
+6. Department of Neurology, and Centre of Expertise for Parkinson & Movement Disorders, Radboud University Medical Centre Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))
-7. https://ror.org/0220mzb33 Centre for Neuroimaging Sciences, Institute of Psychiatry, King’s College London London United Kingdom
+7. Centre for Neuroimaging Sciences, Institute of Psychiatry, King’s College London London United Kingdom ([ROR:0220mzb33](https://ror.org/0220mzb33))
-8. https://ror.org/0172mzb45 Wellcome Centre for Integrative Neuroimaging (WIN FMRIB), University of Oxford Oxford United Kingdom
+8. Wellcome Centre for Integrative Neuroimaging (WIN FMRIB), University of Oxford Oxford United Kingdom ([ROR:0172mzb45](https://ror.org/0172mzb45))

 † Corresponding author

 ## Abstract

 The striatum receives dense dopaminergic projections, making it a key region of the dopaminergic system.
 Its dysfunction has been implicated in various conditions including Parkinson’s disease (PD) and substance use disorder.
 However, the investigation of dopamine-specific functioning in humans is problematic as current MRI approaches are unable to differentiate between dopaminergic and other projections.
 Here, we demonstrate that ‘connectopic mapping’ – a novel approach for characterizing fine-grained, overlapping modes of functional connectivity – can be used to map dopaminergic projections in striatum.
 We applied connectopic mapping to resting-state functional MRI data of the Human Connectome Project (population cohort; N = 839) and selected the second-order striatal connectivity mode for further analyses.
-We first validated its specificity to dopaminergic projections by demonstrating a high spatial correlation ( r = 0.884) with dopamine transporter availability – a marker of dopaminergic projections – derived from DaT SPECT scans of 209 healthy controls.
+We first validated its specificity to dopaminergic projections by demonstrating a high spatial correlation (r = 0.884) with dopamine transporter availability – a marker of dopaminergic projections – derived from DaT SPECT scans of 209 healthy controls.
 Next, we obtained the subject-specific second-order modes from 20 controls and 39 PD patients scanned under placebo and under dopamine replacement therapy (L-DOPA), and show that our proposed dopaminergic marker tracks PD diagnosis, symptom severity, and sensitivity to L-DOPA.
 Finally, across 30 daily alcohol users and 38 daily smokers, we establish strong associations with self-reported alcohol and nicotine use.
 Our findings provide evidence that the second-order mode of functional connectivity in striatum maps onto dopaminergic projections, tracks inter-individual differences in PD symptom severity and L-DOPA sensitivity, and exhibits strong associations with levels of nicotine and alcohol use, thereby offering a new biomarker for dopamine-related (dys)function in the human brain.

 ## Introduction